A10 Project Submission Checklist

 📗 You can write the code in any programming language and using any large language models.
 You do not have to submit your code.

 📗 (Introduction) In this project, you will use multi-agent reinforcement learning algorithms to solve a Markov game to control a soccer player.
-You will submit a stochastic Markov policy function represented by a neural network (probabilities to move up, down, left, right given the positions of the players and the ball).
+You will submit a deterministic Markov policy function represented by a neural network (outputs one of four actions: move up, down, left, right given the positions of the players on a 7 by 5 grid and who has the ball (either 0 or 1)).

-📗 (Part 2) Produce a stochastic policy profile that approximates the optimal policy against a player that (i) always moves towards your player if you have the ball, and (ii) always moves towards the goal if they have the ball.
+📗 (Part 2) Produce a policy network that approximates the optimal policy against a player that (i) always moves towards your player if you have the ball, and (ii) always moves towards the goal if they have the ball. ("move towards" in horizontal direction first, then vertical direction.)

-📗 (Competition) Submit a stochastic policy to play against policies created by other students in the course.
+📗 (Competition) Submit a policy network (5 input units, 2 hidden layers, fewer than 100 units in each layer, ReLU activation, and 4 output units (for up, down, left, right), softmax activation) to play against policies created by other students.
 Be aware that other students may strategically submit a non-equilibrium policy.

 Rules of the game:

-➩ If the two players try to occupy the same square, only one of them (randomly decided) will move, and the other player will get the ball.
+➩ If the two players try to occupy the same square, only the player with the ball will move to that square, and the other player will get the ball.

 ➩ If the two players try to swap squares, they will swap, and the other player will get the ball.

-You will play 10 times with each of the other players in your team and your score will be the number of wins plus \(0.5\) times the number of ties (ties only happen if no one scores within 100 steps).
+You will play with each of the other players in your team in the first round, and the winner of each team will play with the winners of other teams in the second round.
+Your score will be the number of wins \(w\) plus \(0.5\) times the number of ties \(t\) (ties only happen if no one scores within 100 steps), plus a team rank \(r \in \left\{0, 1, 2, 3, 4, 5\right\}\) bonus in the second round.

 Your project grade is based on your submission to this assignment (out of 5) plus your ranking in the class (out of 5):